 Publisher Rocket Review: Will This Help You Sell More Books?
-(2022)
+(2023)

 Then, think about your ideal readers.
 What do they want in a book?
 What are they looking for?

 Take fifteen minutes to brainstorm a list of words and phrases that describe your book.
-When you’re done, share your list in the comments below.
-Be sure to leave feedback on your fellow writers’ ideas, too.
+When you're done, share your list in the Pro Practice Workshop here.
+Be sure to leave feedback on your fellow writers' ideas, too.

 And if you decide to get Publisher Rocket, try entering those phrases in the Keyword Search tool to get real-time data on what your potential readers are actually looking for!